jcazevedo/moultingyaml/README.md

 rendering mode for optional case class members.
 Normally optional members that are undefined (`None`) are not rendered at all.
 By mixing in this trait into your custom YamlProtocol you can enforce the rendering of undefined members as `null`.
-(Note that this only affect YAML writing, MoultingYAML will always read missing optional members as well as `null` optional members as `None`)
+(Note that this only affects YAML writing, MoultingYAML will always read missing optional members as well as `null` optional members as `None`)

 ### Providing YamlFormats for other Types